wzhengui/pylibs/pylib_experimental/pylib_essentials/README.md

-A subset of pylib's core functions, with minimum dependencies.
+A subset of pylib's core functions.

-Intended to be used in special scenarios where extra dependencies cannot be easily installed or not allowed.
+Only intended for special usage scenarios, for example, in a public-domain operational forecast where code review is required.

 Installation:
 pip install git+https://github.com/wzhengui/pylibs.git#subdirectory=pylib_experimental/pylib_essentials